evil-icons/evil-icons/README.md

 ### Styling

 Every icon has the `.icon` class and its modifier including the icon name.
 For example, the facebook icon has the `.icon--ei-facebook` modifier.

 In addition, an icon may have a size modifier.
 But we do recommend to change the size using helper's `size` parameter instead.
-Evil icons have some predefined sizes: `s` (25x25, default), `m` (50x50), , `l` (100x100), `xl` (150x150) and `xxl` (200x200).
+Evil Icons have some predefined sizes: `s` (25x25, default), `m` (50×50), `l` (100×100), `xl` (150×150) and `xxl` (200×200).
 You may want to add more sizes, we recommend to keep the sizes multiple to 50.
 ```js
 icons.icon("ei-arrow-right", {size: "m"})
 ```